 Finnish Contributions to UNHCR

 Finland is an important and reliable donor to UNHCR.
-In 2019 it was the 13th largest donor per capita.
+In 2020, it was UNHCR’s 16th biggest donor and eleventh biggest donor per capita.
 UNHCR is the biggest recipient of Finnish multilateral funding.
 Finland annually gives a large unearmarked contribution to UNHCR.

 Key facts about Finland as a donor:

-- Finland has a thematic funding focus on strengthening support to vulnerable groups in displacement situations, including persons with disabilities and specific needs, which are often rendered invisible in uprooted communities.
+- Finland has a thematic funding focus on strengthening support to vulnerable groups in displacement situations, including persons with disabilities and specific needs, who are often rendered invisible in uprooted communities.

 - During the Global Refugee Forum, Finland pledged to raise its level of humanitarian funding.

-For more information on Finnish and Northern European funding, follow us on Twitter.
+For more information on Finnish and Nordic and Baltic funding, follow us on Twitter.

 Read more about how Finland empowers displaced individuals with disabilities:

-Finland's contributions to UNHCR by situation in 2019.
+Finland's contributions to UNHCR by country in 2020

 Visit our reporting pages to see more contribution data from Finland.